When a student bends forward to touch his toes, he is performing what type of movement?

 Master the Peak Pilates Level 1 Certification Test with our comprehensive quizzes and resources.
 Learn core techniques, Pilates principles, and effective teaching methods.
 Prepare thoroughly and achieve your certification!

-When a student bends forward to touch his toes, the movement occurring is known as spinal flexion.
-This term refers to the action of decreasing the angle between body parts, specifically reducing the angle at the joints along the spine.
-In this case, as the student bends forward, the vertebrae in the spine come closer together, facilitating the flexion movement.
+When a student bends forward to touch his toes, he is engaging in spinal flexion.
+This movement involves the bending of the spine forward, which decreases the angle between the vertebral bodies.
+In this case, as the student leans forward, the vertebrae in the thoracic and lumbar regions of the spine come closer together, resulting in flexion.

 Subscribe